nactio/nact/README.md

                 return nextState;
               }
               case UPDATE_CONTACT:  {
-                // Create a new state with the previous fields of the contact merged with the updated ones const updatedContact = {...contact, ...msg.payload };
+                // Create a new state with the previous fields of the contact
+                // merged with the updated ones
+                const updatedContact = {...contact, ...msg.payload };
-                const nextState = { ...state.contacts, [contact.id]: updatedContact };
+                const nextState = {
+                  ...state.contacts,
+                  [contact.id]: updatedContact
+                };
                 dispatch(ctx.sender, { type: SUCCESS, payload: updatedContact });
                 return nextState;
               }
             }
         } else {
           // If it does not, dispatch a not found message to the sender
+          dispatch(
+            ctx.sender,
-          dispatch(ctx.sender, { type: NOT_FOUND, contactId: msg.contactId }, ctx.self);
+            { type: NOT_FOUND, contactId: msg.contactId },
+            ctx.self
+          );
         }
     }
     // Return the current state if unchanged.